MarcoDiFrancesco/ProgettoSistemiOperativi/README.md

 P is run in [Counter](#Counter).

-When P is started, it will get the path of the file that it needs to analyze and it spowns the child processes Q and it waits for them to finish.
+When P is started, it will get the path of the file that it needs to analyze and it spowns the all the child processes Q.

 ### Q

 Q is run in [P](#P).

 When Q is started, it will get the path of the file that it needs to analyze and which part.
 When the process finishes, it communicates the results to P.

+### Limitations

+This program has limits that we couldn't solve in time:

+- Max analyzable files is 500 (limited by the message to [Report](#Report))
+- Max analyzable files in [Counter](#Counter) is 3077
+- You can only add files on the fly but it's not possible to add folder once the program is started
+- Max lenght of the analyzable path is 48 char
+- Max number of [Q](#Q) process is 10000
+- There is one `sleep` in the [P](#P) process to slow down the control of the termination of all the [Q](#Q) process
+- It's possible to run the programs only if they're placed under `/root/bin/`